Samuel1698/fakeViewport/README.md

 # Fake Viewport

 Tired of refreshing the Unifi store to constantly see the Viewport out of stock?
 Me too.
-So I made a 50$ alternative.
+So I made a 30$ alternative.
-Using a used **Dell Wyse 5070 Thin Client** with Linux Mint installed on it (50$ on [ebay](https://www.ebay.com/sch/i.html?_nkw=Dell%20Wyse%205070%20Thin%20Client&_sacat=0)), and this script I made.
+Using a used **Dell Wyse Thin Client** with your favorite lightweight Linux distro installed on it (~30$ on [ebay](https://www.ebay.com/sch/i.html?_nkw=wyse%20thin%20client&_sacat=0&_odkw=dell%20wyse%20thin%20client&_osacat=0)) (I've found a few for 20$ in Facebook Marketplace), and this script I made.
 I can automatically, and remotely, launch the Protect Live View website with the desired Live View, automatically handle login if the session expires, handle temporary loss of connection to the console, or any random hiccups of the webpage.

 ## Technical Information